N11 (South Africa): Limpopo

-The N11 begins at the Groblersbrug Border with Botswana (Grobler's Bridge in English) on the Limpopo River.
-On the Botswana side of the Limpopo River, the border is known as Martin's Drift.
+The N11 begins at the Grobler's Bridge Border with Botswana on the Limpopo River.
+On the Botswana side of the Limpopo River, the border post is known as Martin's Drift.

 It begins by running south-east through Limpopo province for 190 kilometres to Mokopane.
-Just before entering Mokopane, the N11 is joined by the R518 and they form one road into Mokopane Central.
+Upon entering Mokopane (at Masehlaneng), the N11 is joined by the R518 and they form one road into Mokopane Central.

-At the junction with the R101 Road (Thabo Mbeki Drive), the N11 and the R518 join the R101 southwards.
+At the junction with the R101 road (Thabo Mbeki Drive) in the town centre, the N11 and the R518 join the R101 southwards.
 At the second junction afterwards (by Mokopane Mall), the R518 becomes its own road eastwards towards Zebediela, leaving the R101 and the N11 as the road southwards (Thabo Mbeki Drive).
-After 11 kilometres, the N11 becomes its own road towards the south-south-east and meets the N1 Highway (southbound only) at the next junction just north of the N1's Nyl Toll Plaza.
+After 11 kilometres, the N11 becomes its own road towards the south-south-east and meets the N1 highway (southbound only) at the next junction just north of the N1's Nyl Toll Plaza.

-The N11 continues southwards for 72 kilometers to reach an intersection with the R33 Road.
-They become one road southwards into the town of Marble Hall (15 kilometres), where they meet the north-eastern terminus of the R573 from Pretoria and KwaMhlanga.
+The N11 continues southwards for 72 kilometers to reach an intersection with the R33 road.
+The R33 joins the N11 and they become one road southwards into the town of Marble Hall (15 kilometres), where they meet the north-eastern terminus of the R573 from Pretoria and KwaMhlanga.
 The R33 and N11 remain as one road for another 27 kilometres south into the town of Groblersdal.

-At the junction with the north-eastern terminus of the R25 Road (4-way junction; staggered junction) in Groblersdal, the R33 becomes the road eastwards, leaving the N11 as the road southwards.
+At the junction with the north-eastern terminus of the R25 road (4-way junction; staggered junction) in Groblersdal, the R33 becomes the road eastwards, leaving the N11 as the road southwards.
 The N11 continues southwards for 85 kilometers, following the Olifants River, to cross into the Mpumalanga Province and reach the city of Middelburg.